JMiller7334/Game-Client-Server-Animation-System/README.md

 + **function runRide(ride: ClassRides[string])** --handles updating ride animations times and Ride.riders.
 This function is called on its own thread.

-+ **event_RideStart(rideName: String)** --Remote event function. signals clients to run ride animation this function signals the clients to start their ride animations.
++ **event_RideStart(rideName: String)** --Remote event function.
+Signals the clients to start their ride animations.
 This function also handles updating the countdown time for the ride.
 Triggered by client.

 + **event_manageRider(player: object[Player], character: object[Model], rideName: String)** --Remote event function that Manages who is current on each ride NOTE: This only keeps track of players who got on the ride before its animation started.
 Triggered by client.